 - 1 egg , whisked with 1 teaspoon water

 - sugar for sprinkling

-- Make the dough following the directions given in this recipe.
-Form dough into 4 balls, wrap in plastic wrap and place in the refrigerator to chill for around 30 minutes.
+- Gather the dough into a ball.
+If it doesn't stick together, add another tablespoon of milk until a ball can be formed.
+Knead the dough on a floured surface for a few minutes (add more all-purpose flour as you knead, if it's extremely sticky).
+Form the dough into 4 balls, wrap in plastic wrap and place in the refrigerator to chill for around 30 minutes.
 A chilled dough is easier to handle.

 - Toss the diced apples and lemon juice in a medium bowl.
 In a separate, small bowl, stir together the sugars, cinnamon, nutmeg, ginger and cornstarch.
 Pour this mixture over the apples and gently toss to combine.
 Set aside.

 - Line two baking sheets with parchment paper.

 Assembling apple pie cookies:

 - Work with one dough ball at a time (keep the others refrigerated till ready to use).
 On a floured surface roll out the dough into a thin sheet (about 1/8 to 1/4-inch thick).
 Use a 2 1/2 to 3 inch round cookie cutter to cut as many rounds as possible from the dough.
 Transfer them to the prepared baking sheet and repeat the process with the second dough ball.
 When the baking sheet is full, put it in the refrigerator.
 Repeat the process with the remaining dough balls.
 Refrigerate the dough scraps if they become too stretchy and soft.
 I usually place it in the freezer, so it chills faster.